What Are The Functions In Data Science?

 In data science, custom functions allow for highly specific analyses based on project requirements.
 Custom functions are especially useful for repetitive calculations or data transformations that may be unique to a dataset.

-Example: A function to calculate a simple linear regression model
+Example: Create a function to calculate a simple linear regression model

 import numpy as np